maxbrunet/automatic-timezoned/README.md

 ## How It Works

 1. The current location is retrieved from GeoClue
-2. The timezone of the current location is determined using [tzf-rs](https://github.com/ringsaturn/tzf-rs)
+2. The timezone of the current location is determined using [tzf-rs](https://crates.io/crates/tzf-rs)
 3. The timezone is updated via `systemd-timedated`
 4. Then, the daemon waits for the location updated signal from GeoClue, and repeats from step 1 when it happens

+_Note: The timezone choice may not be accurate if very close to a timezone border due to `tzf-rs` using simplified shape data._

 ## Requirements